-Study opens new prospects for developing new targeted therapies for breast cancerMay 2nd, 2013 in Cancer /
+Study opens new prospects for developing new targeted therapies for breast cancerMay 2, 2013 in Medicine & Health / Cancer

 A study led by prominent breast cancer experts from Europe and the US has revealed a number of potentially important prospects for targeted therapies, and brings opportunities of truly personalised therapy for breast cancer a step closer, researchers said at the 5th IMPAKT Breast Cancer Conference in Brussels, Belgium.